tboede/luaparser/README.md

----
-**NOTE**

-I created this Projekt just for testing purpose so I don't work actively on it.
+**_NOTE_** : I created this Projekt just for testing purpose so I don't work actively on it.
 But if you find it useful, feel free to fork it.

----

 # Description